Highlights. More shoppers (43%) buy clothes online than any other type of product; this figure does not include shoes (34%).

 What Americans Buy Most Online

-In the United States, people are more likely to buy clothing and electronics than perishable groceries.
+In the United States, online shoppers are more likely to buy clothing and electronics than perishable groceries.

 • 18.3% of retail revenue for clothing and accessories comes from online purchases.